Slackadays/Hajime/README.md

 # Troubleshooting
 If Hajime seems to not work after it's been running for a while, just restart it.
 This solves 99% of problems!

-# How It Works
-Hajime is a fairly simple program, all things considered.
-It starts by performing file checks followed by a scan of the /proc virtual filesystem to get a maximum PID.
-This is done for optimization.
-Then, a device is mounted (if set to do so) and the specified command is run.
-A perpetual check of /proc is now done to search for a PID that has a particular keyword in it.
-If the Minecraft server stops, then the keyword is no longer present and the cycle starts over again.